serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 }
 ```

-In this example, the `logout` endpoint removes all authentication tokens associated with the user.
-The user is then signed out and loses access to any protected endpoints.
+In this example, the `logout` endpoint ensures that all authentication tokens are removed, and the user is signed out from all devices.
+The necessary client notifications and session updates are handled automatically.

 ## Client Setup